Christmas Concert 2019

 The night began with a welcome address by our MC, Miss Agustina Valenzuela.
 Then came Sankofa with a skit entitled “Dear Santa” and performances of “When Santa Got Stuck Up the Chimney” and later “Wiggly Wiggly Christmas” to ring in the season.
 These got everybody in the festive spirit.

 The Dance club gave us a Zumba rendition of “Santa Claus Is Coming to Town”.
-Zumba is a fitness program that combines Latin and international music with dance moves.
-Zumba routines incorporate interval training -alternating fast and slow rhythms to help improve cardiovascular fitness.
-Nkyinkyim also gave ecstatic performances of “Carol of the Bells” and danced to Wham’s “Last Christmas”, a treasured Christmas classic.
+Zumba is a fitness programme that combines Latin and international music with dance moves.
+Zumba routines incorporate interval training - alternating fast and slow rhythms to help improve cardiovascular fitness.
+Nkyinkyim also gave an exceptional performance of “Carol of the Bells” and danced to Wham’s “Last Christmas”, a treasured Christmas classic.

 The Spanish Club is growing from strength to strength.
 This year, nearly all the children joined in the Spanish performance of “Era Rodolfo El Reno” (Rudolph the Rednosed Reindeer) and “Cascabel” (Jingle Bells).
 There was no shortage of the holiday cheer!

 Gye Nyame Class performances were steeped in the spirit of the times with just a little (or a lot) of twisted humour.
 They performed a couple of Ken Nesbitt Poems and tried their hands at the Glockenspiel.
-After a long listen to all their naughty deeds for the year, it was clear why “[They were] Gettin’ Nuffin for Christmas”.
+After listening to their long list of naughty deeds for the year, it was clear why “[They were] Gettin’ Nuffin for Christmas”.